2s3vhbs99o/docker-pg-ms-sql-pgadmin/README.md

 # pgsql-pgadmin
-I use it for virtual environments then I need run Postgres SQL and PG Admin.
+I use it for virtual environment when I need run Postgres SQL and PG Admin.